aforgiel/AdventOfCode2023/AdventOfCodeDay01/AoC-Day01.md

 In this example, the calibration values are 29, 83, 13, 24, 42, 14, and 76.
 Adding these together produces 281.

 What is the sum of all of the calibration values?

+Your puzzle answer was 53268.

+Both parts of this puzzle are complete!
+They provide two gold stars: **